mohitNEC/VM/doc.rst

 Integrate Scorpio Broker with OPC UA IoT agent
 ****************************************************

-This is a step-by-step tutorial that will introduce in detail how to enable OPC UA to FIWARE connecting an OPC UA server to Orion Context Broker using the agent.
-The OPC UA data will be automatically published in a FIWARE Orion Context Broker using NGSI data model.
+This is a step-by-step tutorial that will introduce in detail how to enable OPC UA to FIWARE connecting an OPC UA server to Scorpio Context Broker using the agent.
+The OPC UA data will be automatically published in a FIWARE Scorpio Context Broker using NGSI data model.

 **What is OPC UA?**